lou-alfaro/csc431-sp18-t8/README.md

     gcloud config list

-   If the project ID listed in the output is not the project that you intended to use for this tutorial, set the project by entering this command:
+   If the project ID listed in the output is not the project that you intended to use, set the project by entering this command:

     gcloud config set project [YOUR_PROJECT_ID] where [YOUR_PROJECT_ID] is the ID of the project you created.